 A feedback panel, using a friendly tutor’s voice, gives students information about how they score on tone, timing, pitch, and dynamics.
 Students receive a numerical grade for each performance, as well as detailed, text-based feedback on graphs.
 This feedback system can be valuable in helping teachers pinpoint where their students are having problems, according to the company.

 Using a new online component, teachers and other composers can edit or collaborate on sheet music that they upload to the program.
 In the Chair 2.0 also has the ability to eMail performances or burn them onto a CD for instructor review.

-> “Students will feel that they are actually sitting in with the band or orchestra instead of simply reading sheet music off of a computer screen,” said Jeremy Silver, CEO of Sibelius Software Ltd.
+“Students will feel that they are actually sitting in with the band or orchestra instead of simply reading sheet music off of a computer screen,” said Jeremy Silver, CEO of Sibelius Software, now owned by Avid Technology.

 As useful as these sites might be for supplementing a school’s music education programs, some experts caution they cannot replace traditional, face-to-face instruction.

 “What I’m nervous about is we’re creating a group of musicians who read manuals and are glued to the computer all the time, and that’s never what we would encourage our kids to play music for,” said Debra Barbre, a music education specialist for Roland Corp.
 “There’s something to be said [for] sitting with a teacher.”

 While computers should not replace music teachers, Barbre said, these web-based instructional programs could be useful for practice, or even for beginning musicians who are looking for additional ways to hone their skills before taking more advanced personal music classes.

 - Student well-being is critical–here’s how to support it - May 19, 2022